nikmomo/Riichi-Display/README.md

-# Riichi Livestream Display System 🀄
+# Riichi Display – Mahjong Game Livestream Score System 🀄

 ## Overview
-The **Riichi Livestream Display System** is a Windows Forms application designed to manage and display player information, scores, and other relevant details during a Riichi Mahjong livestream.
+The **Riichi Display** is a Windows Forms application designed to manage and display player information, scores, and other relevant details during a Riichi Mahjong livestream.
 It allows users to interactively update player details, manage scoring, and ensure that the livestream audience stays informed about the ongoing game details by a simple click.

 The language of this program is Simplified Chinese.
 本程序的语言为简体中文。